carlosbrody/BistableFlipFlop/README.md

 To use this package,

 1. Install the [Julia language](https://julialang.org/).
+2. Clone this repo.
-2. Change directory to this package's directory
+3. Change directory to this package's directory
-3. Open a Julia session
+4. Open a Julia session
-4. Within Julia, type `using Pkg; pkg"add PyPlot; add LinearAlgebra; add Statistics`
+5. Within Julia, type `using Pkg; pkg"add PyPlot; add LinearAlgebra; add Statistics`
-5. Within Julia, type `include("moduleBistableFlipFlop")`
+6. Within Julia, type `include("moduleBistableFlipFlop")`
-6. You're set
+7. You're set

 From here, within the Julia session, you can type `decisionMake()` to run the main decision-making function.